 Stride into any formal occasion looking effortlessly sharp in one of our beautifully cut, affordable dinner jackets.
 Dinner jackets can be bought separately on this page, or as a full tuxedo on our tuxedo page.
 Whether you’re looking for classic black, stand-out white, or something a little more quirky, you’ll find a dinner jacket to suit your style here.

 We want to make sure that you are 100% satisfied with your order.
-So if for any reason you are not, our No Quibble Exchange and Returns Policy means that we will exchange any item within 28 days of the despatch date and send you a replacement.
-Alternatively, you may prefer to receive a refund on your purchase.
-Either way, simply follow our easy exchange and returns process and we will take care of the rest!
-Please use this link for more information on our Exchange & Returns Service
+So if for any reason you are not, our no quibble quality guarantee means that we will refund any item returned in an unused condition.
+Simply follow our easy returns process and we will take care of the rest!
+Please use this link for more information on our returns service.

 There’s nothing quite like the feeling of wearing a brand new dinner jacket to a black tie event.
 The dinner jacket is the epitome of formal elegance, the crowning jewel in every man’s wardrobe.
 In a sea of men wearing tuxedos, you’ll need to look as sharp as possible: not a single scuff on your lapel, or a cufflink out of place.